Dick Versace: NBA

 He later served as an assistant coach for the Detroit Pistons under head coach Chuck Daly.
 Versace then became head coach of the Indiana Pacers for two years, from 1988 through 1990.
-After leaving the Pacers job, Versace became a sportscaster on TNT and on WMAQ TV in Chicago.
-Versace served as an assistant coach for the Milwaukee Bucks during the 1997-98 season.
+After leaving the Pacers job, Versace was a sportscaster on TNT from 1992 to 1997 and on WMAQ TV in Chicago.
+While at TNT, Dick was mostly paired with Jim Durham whenever he did analysis, and during the 1996–97 season he also added sideline reporting to his role at TNT.
+Versace served as an assistant coach for the Milwaukee Bucks during the 1997–98 season.

 In 1999, Versace was named President of Basketball Operations for the then-Vancouver Grizzlies.
 After Versace's first season in Vancouver, the Grizzlies were relocated and became the Memphis Grizzlies.
 And in 2002, the Grizzlies hired NBA legend Jerry West as President of Basketball Operations, and Versace assumed the role of General Manager and remained with the team through the end of the 2004-2005 season.
 Prior to joining the Grizzlies, Versace worked for Michael Heisley's acquisition team as Versace oversaw Heisley's pursuit and ultimate purchase of the Vancouver Grizzlies.